akroshko/emacs-otdb/README.md

 - improve export to .pdf, collections of recipes with one recipe per page

-- export to .pdf for mobile devices or hardcopy in a way that will convienient while travelling
+- export to .pdf for mobile devices or hardcopy for convenience while working or travelling

 - more complete agenda integration with better testing